qiime2/docs/source/interfaces/q2studio.rst

 .. note:: QIIME 2 Studio currently requires a source installation.
 In the future, we will provide a package distribution/installer which will greatly simplify the installation process presented here.
 An experimental build of QIIME 2 Studio is available as a pre-installed package in the :doc:`VirtualBox image <../install/virtual/virtualbox>`.

-Before being able to successfully run QIIME 2 Studio, you must always confirm that your QIIME 2 ``conda`` environment is activated.
-Failing to activate your environment prior to starting QIIME 2 Studio will cause issues and most likely crash the application.
-If you have not activated your ``conda`` environment already, you should do so now:
+Launching QIIME 2 Studio requires an active ``conda`` environment with QIIME 2 installed in it.
+Failure to activate a compatible ``conda`` environment will likely produce errors, and possibly cause the application to crash.
+If you have not activated your ``conda`` environment already, please do so now:

 .. command-block::
    :no-exec:

    source activate qiime2-2017.6

-If you run into an error at this point, then there is probably an issue with your install of QIIME 2.
-In that case, you should revisit the :doc:`install documentation <../install/index>` and make sure you have successfully installed QIIME 2 and all of its dependencies on your system.
+Please note, your ``conda`` environment might have a name other than ``qiime2-2017.6``, if you or your system administrator provided one during :doc:`installation of QIIME 2<../install/index>`.

 This interface requires that your system has `Node.js`_.
 We currently require version 5 or later; you can find `installation instructions here <https://nodejs.org/en/download/current/>`__.
 This dependency will be unnecessary in the future.